achakravarti/libchrysalid/docs/man/C_PSAFE.3.md

 - Clang also provides the non-standard attribute `_Nonnull`, which is semantically identical to `__attribute__((nonnull))`; however, GCC does not support this.

+# COPYRIGHT

+`libchrysalis` along with its documentation are released under the BSD 2-Clause License.

 # SEE ALSO